Mapping the AI Regulation Landscape

 The United States is in the middle of a defining policy moment for artificial intelligence.
 Between early 2024 and early 2026, a remarkable number of AI governance proposals have emerged from the White House, the U.S. Senate, the U.S. House, and state legislatures.
 Each reflects a different theory about what the core problem is, who should solve it, and how urgently it needs solving.

 This analysis maps the current landscape of major AI regulation proposals across three analytical dimensions: governance structure (who regulates and how), scope and application (what gets regulated and when), and political positioning (the underlying theory of the problem).
-It examines eight proposals in detail, identifies the axes of agreement and disagreement, and places them on comparative frameworks to reveal the emerging contours of the debate.
+It examines 14 proposals in detail, identifies the axes of agreement and disagreement, and places them on comparative frameworks to reveal the emerging contours of the debate.

 The proposals range from the White House's light-touch, innovation-first framework to Senator Sanders' calls for a national data center moratorium and a robot tax.
 In between sit comprehensive federal legislation, industry-funded redistribution mechanisms, worker-centered governance principles, and state-level transparency and compliance regimes.
 Together they define the boundaries of what is politically imaginable in U.S. AI policy today.